 Walking down the big hill and winding trail also see great bud development that are only a little less developed in size and shape as you venture lower towards Grenadier Pond.
 The sakura // cherry blossom buds in this grove are definitely looking great though so no worries on seeing another positive turn-out of white blossoms in the weeks ahead.

-Once again walking through the trees near the High Park Zoo and Adventure Playground show the slowest progress in the park but when the time comes they will definitely be offering a generous sight for all to see.
+Once again walking through the trees near the High Park Zoo and Adventure Playground show the slowest progress in the park, but when the time comes, they will definitely be offering a beautiful sight for all to see.

 Watch for more updates to come later this week!